Resilient Design Helps Airports Prepare for Natural Disasters

 Airports are architectural icons representing a city and its people – visually striking pieces of environmentally responsible, high-performance machinery.

 At the same time, though, travelers should feel comfortable and safe within the terminals we create.

 The designer’s challenge is to blend beauty and function to create inspiring airports that can withstand the increasingly brutal and always unpredictable whims of Mother Nature.

 About the Author

-Ernest Cirangle, AIA, is a design director based in HOK’s Los Angeles office.
+Ernest Cirangle, FAIA, is a design principal based in HOK’s Los Angeles office.

 This story appeared in Airport World’s December 2011 - January 2012 issue.